Raw Food Diet

 Our Raw Food School

 At the College of Natural Health, we teach the benefits of eating raw foods as a superior form of nutrition.
-We offer many holistic natural health courses and sports nutrition courses that will teach you about the raw food diet, vegetarian diet, vegan diet and acid alkaline balance diet.
+We offer many holistic natural health courses that will teach you about the raw food diet, vegetarian diet, vegan diet and acid alkaline balance diet.

 We believe that proper nutrition is crucial to good health, considering the toxic environment we live in today.
 It is imperative to eat foods that will provide clean sources of fuel.
 Whole, organic, seasonal foods offer significant nutrients not found in foods that have been processed or denatured.
 Knowing what to eat and what not to eat is becoming more important every day, as we continue to live in a stressful, toxic world.